-Help a family with disabilities to maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.
+Help along side a family with disabilities as we maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 Cooking / shopping

 Anytime two strangers interact, there is an opportunity for cultural exchange.
 Here in Savannah we provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
 We also offer hands on experience in the US efforts to develop sustainable agriculture and living.
 We will tell you stories of our travels and lives and hope you will do the same.
 My husband is diagnosed with Aspergers Syndrome and has a progressive neurological disorder and hearing loss.
 I have multiple issues with my spine and joints and nervous system.
 As a result we do things differently here.
 I am happy to answer question if you just ask.

 Over a year ago, I dismanteled the oldest house in Hardeeville, SC.
 Now I am processing the tons of salvaged lumber for several homestead improvement projects.
 Four or five days a week I and my crew are sorting, cleaning, grading, planing and routing the lumber for floring, beams, and sale.
 Eventually we will begin installing this wood in my largest building.

 When I'm not enjoying the recyled wood project, you can find me on a boat, a bicycle, swimming, traveling, or lost (and found) in yoga poses.
 I am also a housewife to a a disabled US Marine Vet who was diagnosed with High Function Autism in 2012.
 He loves our Savannah homestead and rarely leaves it.
 He has an artists eye and as a result our place is visually pleasing, balanced, orderly, clean.